arcus/education_modules/tidy_data/tidy_data.md

 ### Multiple Types in One Table (Optional)

 <div class = "hint">
 Remember that the original third rule of tidy data was replaced in later writings by Hadley Wickham?
 Well, briefly, it's useful to bring up the original rule.
-This section may be considered a bit optional for people working with .csv documents or spreadsheets, but the topic we're going to cover is important in the world of SQL databases, so we want to explain it.
+That original third rule asserts that each observational unit (or topic) forms its own table.
+This section may be considered optional for people working with .csv documents or spreadsheets, but the topic we're going to cover is important in the world of SQL databases, so we want to explain it.
 Feel free to skip if it seems unhelpful!
 </div>

 <h4>"Normalized" Data</h4>